TomasHubelbauer/github-rulers/readme.md

 ### Set up GitHub Pages with links to the extension stores to use as a repo URL

 Set the GitHub Pages site as a repo URL on GitHub.
+Update the extension home page link to the GitHub Pages site once done.

 ### Cut GitHub Releases after each version change with links to the stores